 A person who undertakes work in the district of a local government and who does not provide and maintain for the use of persons engaged, whether as employees or as independent contractors or otherwise, on the work, sanitary conveniences of the number, situation, construction, dimensions and equipment prescribed by the regulations or local laws of that local government, or who does not remove those sanitary conveniences when required by the local government, commits an offence.

-[Section 102 inserted by No. 25 of 1952 s.
-3; amended by No. 113 of 1965 s.
+[Section 102 inserted: No. 25 of 1952 s.
+3; amended: No. 113 of 1965 s.
 8(1); No. 80 of 1987 s.
 17; No. 14 of 1996 s.
 4.]

 103. Persons to carry out sanitary work in certain cases